Skip to main content

 Are Funds in e-Wallets Like GCash And Maya Covered By PDIC

 The Philippine Deposit Insurance Corporation (PDIC) has officially announced an increase in the Maximum Deposit Insurance Coverage (MDIC) from ₱500,000 to ₱1,000,000, effective March 15, 2025.
 This move aims to enhance financial stability and provide better protection for depositors.
 But what does this mean for Filipino savers, and how does it compare to other financial alternatives like e-wallets?
-Let's explore everything you need to know about PDIC deposit insurance, MDIC, e-wallet security, and banking safety in the Philippines.
+Let us explore everything you need to know about PDIC deposit insurance, MDIC, e-wallet security, and banking safety in the Philippines.

 What is PDIC?
-Understanding the Philippine Deposit Insurance Corporation?
+Understanding the Philippine Deposit Insurance Corporation

-The Philippine Deposit Insurance Corporation (PDIC) is a government-owned corporation that provides deposit insurance coverage for bank deposits in the Philippines.
+The Philippine Deposit Insurance Corporation (PDIC) is a government owned corporation that provides deposit insurance coverage for bank deposits in the Philippines.
 Established under Republic Act No. 3591, PDIC's primary function is to protect depositors in the event of a bank failure and ensure the stability of the banking system.

 Key Functions of PDIC: